Endogenous Attention and the Spread of False News: Dynamics

-We will use tools from stochastic approximation theory to approximate the behavior of the discrete stochastic system $\{y_n\}_{n\ge0}$ by a continuous and deterministic system.
+We will use stochastic approximation to approximate the behavior of the discrete stochastic system $\{y_n\}_{n\ge0}$ by a continuous-time deterministic system.
 If our system was a single GPU, we could apply results in \textcite{schreiber2001urn} and \textcite{benaim2004generalized} to relate its limit behavior to that of an appropriately chosen \emph{limit differential equation}.
-Since our system is a concatenation of the GPUs $\{z_{n;R}\}$, one for each region, we instead relate its limit behavior to that of a differential inclusion, an equation of the form $\frac{dx}{dt}\in F(x)$ for a set valued function $F$.
+Instead, since our system is a concatenation of the GPUs $\{z_{n;R}\}$, we relate its limit behavior to that of a differential inclusion, an equation of the form $\frac{dx}{dt}\in F(x)$ for a set-valued function $F$.
 We construct this inclusion, which we will refer to as the \emph{limit differential inclusion} or LDI, by pasting together the limit ODEs associated with the GPUs $\{z_{n;R}\}$.
 In our model these ODEs are\footnote{See Appendix \ref{appendix:limit ODE} for the derivation of this equation.}